ViniciusSossela/flutterreactive/README.md

 # BloC Reactive Sample

-This is just a simple project that follows de BloC reactive pattern with Stream/RxDart.
+This is just a simple project that follows BloC reactive pattern with Stream/RxDart.

 ## Getting Started